Graph Dual-stream Convolutional Attention Fusion for Precipitation Nowcasting: Results and discussion

 Unlike the UNet architecture, which commonly reduces input size through downsampling, our model has the tendency to increase input size by incorporating multiple attention heads.
 This behavior is akin to graph attention models.
 To alleviate this computational overhead, we implement pooling techniques to counteract the size increase and uphold computational efficiency.

 The performance evaluation of different GD-CAF variants is depicted in Table \ref{tab:model_types_table}.
-Specifically, GD-CAF (case id=1) exhibits the lowest MSE, while GD-CAF (case id=4) emerges as the most efficient option.
-In the upcoming experiments, we will utilize the latter variant (case id=4) due to its comparable computational time with SmaAt-UNet, while still maintaining an MSE similar to other GD-CAF variants.
+Specifically, GD-CAF (case id=1) exhibits the lowest MSE, while GD-CAF (case id=7) emerges as the most efficient option.
+In the upcoming experiments, we will utilize the latter variant (case id=7) due to its comparable computational time with SmaAt-UNet, while still maintaining an MSE similar to other GD-CAF variants.
 Integrating pooling into either the input layer or the computation of query ($Q$), key ($K$), and value ($V$) matrices leads to a slight reduction in performance, albeit still surpassing benchmark models.
 However, this integration enhances computational speed by 2.13 ($=1920/900$) when pooling is applied to $Q$, $K$, $V$, or by 3.33 $(=1920/576)$ when directly utilizing pooling on the input.
+Incorporating spatial and temporal attention mechanisms into the model led to a lower mean squared error (MSE) compared to the variant that did not utilize these mechanisms, highlighting that the attention mechanisms improved the model's accuracy.